Montanakids.com | Official Montana Website

 Firefighting airplane dropping orange fire suppressant.

-The Smokejumper Visitor Center is the largest active smokejumper base in the nation.
-The Smokejumper Visitor Center is a unique opportunity to learn about this unusual, demanding, and dramatic occupation.
+The Smokejumper Visitor Center is part of one of the largest and busiest smokejumper bases in the nation and offers a unique opportunity to learn about this unusual, demanding, and dramatic occupation.

 A smokejumper's primary job is to suppress wildfires in remote mountainous terrain of the western United States.
-To do this we are self-sufficient, capable of initial attack in remote mountainous terrain, wilderness areas, rangeland and the desert southwest.
+To do this they are self?sufficient, capable of initial attack in remote mountainous terrain, wilderness areas, rangelands, and parts of the desert Southwest, and may also assist with prescribed burning, fuels reduction projects, and other fire?management work.

 Smokejumper parachuting down.